How Glen Canyon Dam Works

 Lake Powell’s depth is measured as its elevation above sea level.
 When waters reach 3,700 feet above sea level, the reservoir is at “full pool.”
 Any more water would spill over the top of the dam.
 At this level, the twisting slot canyons of Glen Canyon are underwater, and you can drive a boat right up to Rainbow Bridge.

-A series of wet winters in the early 1980s filled Lake Powell faster than water could be released downstream, and plywood boards were added to the top of the Glen Canyon Dam to buy a few more feet (and time), but over the last two decades of severe drought, lake levels have dipped, sometimes dangerously low.
+A series of wet winters in the early 1980s filled Lake Powell faster than water could be released downstream.
+Plywood boards were added to the top of the Glen Canyon Dam to buy a few more feet (and time).
+But over the last two decades of severe drought, lake levels have dipped, sometimes dangerously low.

-At Lake Powell, 3,490 feet above sea level is called "minimum power pool" because it’s the lowest lake level at which the dam can produce power.
+At Lake Powell, 3,490 feet above sea level is called “minimum power pool.”
+That’s the lowest lake level at which the dam can produce power.

-On the upstream face of Glen Canyon Dam, eight large tubes called "penstocks" allow water to pass through the dam into large turbines that the force of the water spins, generating electricity that powers air conditioners and lights up cities across the West.
+On the upstream face of Glen Canyon Dam, eight large tubes called “penstocks” allow water to pass through the dam into large turbines.
+The force of the water spins the turbines, generating electricity that powers air conditioners and lights up cities across the West.
 The penstocks also release water downstream into the Colorado River.
-More water is sent through the dam 9-5 on weekdays to power businesses, and river runners in the Grand Canyon follow these flows.
+More water flows through the dam 9-5 on weekdays to power businesses, and river runners in the Grand Canyon follow these flows.

-In total, the Glen Canyon Powerplant churns out about 5 billion kilowatt hours of electricity every year, enough to power nearly half a million U.S. households.
+In total, the Glen Canyon Powerplant churns out about 5 billion kilowatt hours of electricity every year.
+That’s enough to power nearly half a million U.S. households.

-Water managers want to keep Lake Powell at or above 3,525 feet as a target elevation to provide a 35-foot buffer above the minimum power pool elevation to both protect water releases downstream and ensure there’s enough water to spin the turbines that generate electricity.
+Water managers want to keep Lake Powell at or above 3,525 feet as a target elevation.
+That provides a 35-foot buffer above the minimum power pool elevation to both protect water releases downstream and ensure there’s enough water to spin the turbines that generate electricity.

 No, we’re not talking about a Marvel movie.
 If water in Lake Powell drops below dead pool — 3,370 feet above sea level — water can no longer move through the dam to the Colorado River below.